zechengz/sim/README.md

 **Important:** Start by forking this repository by clicking the "Fork" button at the top right of this page.
 This creates your own copy of the repository under your GitHub account.

-> **Note:** Ensure you have VS Code or another editor, git, npm, and Docker (if you're not setting up manually) installed on your system.
+> **Note:** Ensure you have an editor, git, npm, and Docker (if you're not setting up manually) installed on your system.

 There are several ways to self-host Sim Studio: